Lawmakers call for investigation into IRS audits of Comey, McCabe

 “A thorough IG investigation of this matter is crucial, and we’re going to look at what steps the Finance Committee could potentially take,” Wyden added.

-Rep. Kevin Brady (R-Texas), the ranking member of the House Ways & Means Committee, said he supported the referral to the inspector general.
+Rep. Kevin Brady (R-Texas), the ranking member of the House Ways and Means Committee, said he supported the referral to the inspector general.

 Brady’s Democratic counterparts on the panel said such an investigation should be fast-tracked due to the improbability of the successive audits.

-“The recent news report that not just one, but two of former President Trump’s foes were subject to rare, invasive audits under his IRS is an unlikely coincidence, and reeks of political targeting,” House Ways & Means Committee chair Richard E. Neal said in a statement.
+“The recent news report that not just one, but two of former President Trump’s foes were subject to rare, invasive audits under his IRS is an unlikely coincidence, and reeks of political targeting,” House Ways and Means Committee Chairman Richard Neal said in a statement.

 “The American people put their trust in the IRS, and count on it to be beyond reproach.
 This political targeting by the former administration is a crack in IRS’s fragile credibility that threatens its core mission—full and fair tax administration,” he continued.